Billy Joe (American football)

-William Joe (born October 14, 1940) is a former American football player and coach.
+William Joe (born October 14, 1940) is an American former professional football player and coach.
+He played as a running back in the American Football League (AFL).

 Playing career

 Joe was the American Football League Rookie of the Year in 1963 with the AFL's Denver Broncos.
 In 1965, he was traded to the Buffalo Bills for their legendary fullback, Cookie Gilchrist, and made the AFL All-Star Team, starting for the Bills in their 1965 AFL Championship victory over the San Diego Chargers.

 Coaching career

 Before becoming a head coach, his tenure as an assistant coach included a year at Maryland in 1971, making him the first African-American coach in the Atlantic Coast Conference.